Nov 14, 2023

 Here's our simple definition:

-One of the ways we distinguish trees from other plants is their thick and rigid ligneous tissues, which we know as wood.
-And of course, different tree species are made up of different types of wood.
+One way we distinguish trees from other plants is their thick and rigid ligneous tissues, which we know as wood.
+Of course, different tree species have different types of wood.

-Ultimately, while it's useful to have a basic tree definition, as with all nature we need to delve deeper to understand the sheer variety of trees in the forest.
+Ultimately, while a basic definition of trees is helpful, as with all of nature, we must dig a bit deeper to understand the sheer variety of trees in the forest.

-Let's explore some of the other features that make trees such a special and important part of the natural environment, or start your journey as a tree owner by planting your first tree today.
+Let's explore other features that make trees a unique and vital part of the natural environment, or start your journey as a tree owner by planting your first tree today.

-Some organizations prefer to define what makes a tree a tree by measuring height.
-The idea is to keep things simple, considering trees come in a variety of forms and species, with diverse and often localized characteristics.
+Some organisations prefer to define what makes a tree a tree by measuring height.
+The idea is to keep things simple, considering trees come in various forms and species with diverse and often localised characteristics.

-The definition from the Food and Agriculture Organization of the United Nations (FAO) says that for a plant species to be a tree, it should reach 5m tall if the growing conditions are good.
-That's in developing countries – in developed countries the height goes up to 7m.
+The Food and Agriculture Organization of the United Nations (FAO) definition says that for a plant species to be a tree, it should reach 5m tall if the growing conditions are good.
+That's in developing countries – in developed countries, the height goes up to 7m.

 The National Forest Inventory (IFN) takes a similar approach.
-It defines a tree as a woody plant that has a bare stem at its base and can grow to a height greater than or equal to 5m when it reaches maturity.
+It defines a tree as a woody plant with a bare stem at its base and can grow to a height greater than or equal to 5m when it reaches maturity.

 Of course, some trees grow to truly incredible heights.
 The redwoods in California are the tallest trees on Earth and attract visitors from all over the world.
-They grow to heights of more than 90m – the tallest is named Hyperion and reaches a massive 115m into the sky.
+They grow to over 90m in height–the tallest is Hyperion, reaching a massive 115m into the sky.

 Anatomy of a tree

-Trees are perennial plants, which means they live for many years, sometimes centuries and for some species, several millennia.
-The life cycle of a tree is different from species to species, but the basic structure of a tree remains the same.
+Trees are perennial plants, meaning they live for many years- sometimes centuries or even several millennia for some species.
+While each species' life cycle differs, a tree's basic structure remains the same.

-A tree is also a plant that has aerial (above ground) parts, including the stem, leaves and flowers, and underground parts, its roots.
-Like any complex living organism, a tree is born, breathes, grows and reproduces if conditions and circumstances allow, before it eventually dies.
+A tree is also a plant with aerial (above-ground) parts, including the stem, leaves and flowers, and underground parts, its roots.
+Like any complex living organism, a tree is born, breathes, grows and reproduces before it dies if conditions and circumstances allow.

-In botany, trees and other woody plants are characterized by their secondary growth, which means their layers of tissue expand and their trunk gets wider.
-Basically, a tree is a plant that grows outwards as well as up.
-The extra width gives the tree the strength it needs in its stem and roots to support itself.
+In botany, trees and other woody plants are characterised by their secondary growth, which means their layers of tissue expand and their trunk gets wider.
+A tree is a plant that grows outwards and upwards.
+The extra width strengthens the tree to support its stem and roots.

 Wood, leaves, fruit and flowers

-Most people associate trees with wood, leaves, fruit and flowers – the things we see on the outside.
-We generally have a good idea of what a tree looks like and we teach children to recognize trees from a young age.
+Most people associate trees with wood, leaves, fruit and flowers – the things we see outside.
+We generally have a good idea of what a tree looks like, and we teach children to recognise trees from a young age.

-A tree can grow flowers or fruit, which contains seeds that spread and allow it to reproduce.
-Each species has its own unique features, which is part of what makes trees such a crucial part of a rich, biodiverse habitat.
+Trees can grow flowers or fruit, which contain seeds that spread and allow them to reproduce.
+Each species has unique features, making trees crucial to rich, biodiverse habitats.